paperless-ngx/paperless-ngx/docs/configuration.rst

     Defaults to 0, which disables polling and uses filesystem notifications.

+PAPERLESS_CONSUMER_INOTIFY_DELAY=<num>
+    Sets the time in seconds the consumer will wait for additional events from inotify before the consumer will consider a file ready and begin consumption.
+    Certain scanners or network setups may generate multiple events for a single file, leading to multiple consumers working on the same file.
+Configure this to prevent that.

+    Defaults to 0.5 seconds.

 PAPERLESS_CONSUMER_DELETE_DUPLICATES=<bool>
     When the consumer detects a duplicate document, it will not touch the